admin-cf-1/cardano-coin-selection/information/specification.md

 ### _Initial UTxO Set_

-This corresponds to the UTxO set of a wallet, the set of unspent transaction outputs.
+This corresponds to the current [UTxO set](utxo-set) of a wallet, the set of unspent transaction outputs associated with that wallet.

 ### _Requested Output List_

-A list of requested outputs, where each output is a 2-tuple that consists of a _target address_ and an _amount_.
+A list of requested [transaction outputs](transaction-output).

 ### _Maximum Input Count Function_